 - Some allow a player to call 'Royals' after the last two cards have been dealt.
 This is similar to Thunee, but with the ranking of the cards reversed, so that in each suit the Queen is highest, followed by King, Ten, Ace, Nine, Jack (lowest).
 As in Thunee, the caller leads to the first trick, the suit of the first card led is trumps, and the caller must win all six tricks to succeed.
 The scores are the same as for Thunee.
 Some also allow a call of 'Blind Royals', similar to 'Blind Thunee' but with the card ranks reversed.

 Six players play in two teams of three, each player sitting between two opponents.
+The scoring is the same as in the four-player game.

 The initial deal is three cards to each player.
 After calling and making trumps, one more card each is dealt so that everyone has four cards.